RIT Women in Computing presents

-If you answered yes to any of the above questions, join RIT Women in Computing at WIC Hacks on Saturday, April 26, 2014 at RIT!
+If you answered yes to any of the above questions, join RIT Women in Computing at WIC Hacks on Saturday and Sunday, February 21st and 22nd, 2015 at RIT!

-A hackathon is a collaborative programming event in which participants create an app, website, game, or other piece of software over the course of thirteen hours.
+A hackathon is a collaborative programming event in which participants create an app, website, game, or other piece of software over the course of the event.
 Hackathon participants can be female college (including non-RIT) or high school students who are at least 16 years of age.

 This event is open to women of all skill levels: those who haven’t programmed at all, women who have done some programming, and the best women programmers out there.
 It will be a great day to learn, invent, and create the future.
 Don’t have a team in mind?
 No worries -- RIT Women in Computing will be hosting a series of events (including one on the morning of the event) to facilitate team formation.
 All meals (breakfast, lunch, dinner, and snacks) will be provided, and participation is free.